Skip to content

 • deeptabular_gradual (bool): boolean indicating if the deeptabular component will be fine tuned gradually

-• deeptabular_max_lr (float): max lr for the deeptabular componet during fine tuning
+• deeptabular_max_lr (Union[float, List[float]]): max lr for the deeptabular componet during fine tuning

 • deeptext_gradual (bool): same as deeptabular_gradual but for the deeptext component

-• deeptext_layers (List[nn.Module]): same as deeptabular_gradual but for the deeptext component
+• deeptext_layers (Optional[Union[List[nn.Module], List[List[nn.Module]]]]): same as deeptabular_gradual but for the deeptext component.
+If there are multiple text columns/models, this should be a list of lists

-• deeptext_max_lr (float): same as deeptabular_gradual but for the deeptext component
+• deeptext_max_lr (Union[float, List[float]]): same as deeptabular_gradual but for the deeptext component If there are multiple text columns/models, this should be a list of floats

-• deepimage_gradual (bool): same as deeptabular_gradual but for the deepimage component
+• deepimage_gradual (bool): same as deeptext_layers but for the deepimage component

-• deepimage_layers (List[nn.Module]): same as deeptabular_gradual but for the deepimage component
+• deepimage_layers (Optional[Union[List[nn.Module], List[List[nn.Module]]]]): same as deeptext_layers but for the deepimage component

-• deepimage_max_lr (float): same as deeptabular_gradual but for the deepimage component
+• deepimage_max_lr (Union[float, List[float]]): same as deeptext_layers but for the deepimage component

 Examples: